Retail Leases

 Secure Your Retail Lease with Expert Legal Assistance

-A retail lease, also known as a retail shop lease, is designated for businesses operating within retail shopping centres or premises primarily engaged in retail activities.
+A retail lease, also known as a retail shop lease, is designated for businesses operating within retail shopping centres or premises primarily engaged in retail activities. s.
 It is regulated by the Retail Shop Leases Act 1994 (RSL Act) in Queensland, which provides a comprehensive legal framework to ensure a fair balance of rights and obligations between retail landlords and tenants.

 As a landlord or a tenant, you must undertake thorough research and ensure all aspects of the lease agreement are clearly understood and beneficial to both parties.
 Bradley & Bray is here to provide expert legal guidance and help you navigate these retail lease-related preparations effectively: